-Every child responds differently to treatment.
-Your child may go through stages where they need extra energy (calories/kilojoules) and high protein foods to maintain their weight and assist with growth, repair and muscle maintenance.

-When your child is well, it is important to offer a range of healthy foods including fruits and vegetables, meat and meat alternatives (e.g. beef, chicken, fish, eggs, tofu and legumes), dairy foods and wholegrain breads and cereals.
-Encourage your child to eat regular family foods and participate in mealtime routines when they are well.
-Try not to bribe your child with sweets and treat foods as they may develop a preference for these foods during and after treatment, making it more difficult to achieve a healthy diet.
+Every child responds differently treatment.
+Your child may go through stages where they need extra energy (calories/kilojoules) and protein foods to maintain their weight and assist with growth, repair and muscle maintenance.
+When your child is well, it is important to offer a range of healthy foods including fruits and vegetables, meat and meat alternatives (e.g. beef, chicken, fish, eggs and legumes), dairy foods and grainy breads and cereals.
+Encourage your child to eat regular family foods and participate in meal time routines when they are well.
+Try not to bribe your child with sweets and treat foods as you may find they will preference these foods during and after treatment, making it more difficult to return to a healthy diet.